BrianLBrinker/Holdings-v2/README.md

 `Holdings` is the submission for an interview coding assignment.

 ## Design
-Local `json` is loaded via http with a random delay into an `RxJS` observable.
+Local `json` is loaded via an http `GET` with a random delay into an `RxJS` observable.
 The response observable is then converted to an array, mapped to an `interface` which converts the numeric `string` fields to `number` types for sorting, and from which the most recent (greatest) `EffectiveDate` is found.
 The most recent date is then used to filter the processed response into two subsets: the most recent holdings, and everything else.

+The project uses two main components: `holdings-list`, which is the main view, and `data-table`, which houses the Material table configuration.
+There is also a service, `holdings`, which gets the local `json`.

 Angular Material components are used: tables for each view, including the `mat-paginator`, and a tabbed container to conditionally display either of the two tables.
 Additional Material components are used for a loading indicator, and a text input for filtering the table contents.